Skip to main content

 Practical experience is highly valued.
 To get this you could:

-• find work placements with record companies or music public relations agencies
+• find work placements with record label companies or public relations agencies, specialising in music

 • organise and promote local gigs or festivals